Grandelisn/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+closure is used on line 51, because it returns a function that uses the parameter from its parent.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+the return will always a new dice roll.
+It will also always have the parameter of dan.

 c.
 What is the lexical scope of `newRoll`?
+its a private variable of personalDice's return function

 ### Task 3 - Stretch Goals